 1. Relieves pain, anxiety, and fatigue

-According to a review of randomized trials, reiki may help to reduce pain and anxiety, though more research is needed.
+According to a , reiki may help to reduce pain and anxiety, though more research is needed.
 It may also help to reduce fatigue.

 In another 2015 study, researchers looked at the effects of reiki on women following cesarean delivery.
 They found that reiki significantly reduced pain, anxiety, and the breathing rate in women 1-2 days after having a cesarean delivery.
 The need for and number of analgesic pain killers was also reduced.
 Reiki didn’t have an effect on blood pressure or pulse rate.

 A compared the use of reiki to physiotherapy for relieving lower back pain in people with herniated disks.
 Both treatments were found to be equally effective at relieving pain, but reiki was more cost-effective and, in some cases, resulted in faster treatment.

 Reiki treatments may be used as part of a treatment plan to help relieve depression.
 In a small 2010 study, researchers looked at the effects of reiki on older adults experiencing pain, depression, or anxiety.
 The participants reported an improvement of their physical symptoms, mood, and well-being.
 They also reported more feelings of relaxation, increased curiosity, and enhanced levels of self-care.

 Larger, more in-depth studies are required to expand upon these findings.

 The positive benefits of reiki can enhance your overall well-being.
 Researchers in a small 2016 study found that reiki was helpful in improving the quality of life for women with cancer.
 Women who had reiki showed improvements to their sleep patterns, self-confidence, and depression levels.
 They noted a sense of calm, inner peace, and relaxation.

 Larger studies are needed to expand on these findings.